Nickybert/nickybert.github.io/README.md

-clean, modernised, and responsive academic portfolio website built with React, TypeScript, and Tailwind CSS. deployed using Netlify. initial artisitic UX/UI design from previous Canva website model. initial javascript and component code scaffolds generated with Kimi AI and Claude. clean-up, iterations, personalisation, website content curation, and modifications on initial code commit done by me.
+clean, modernised, and responsive academic portfolio website built with React, TypeScript, and Tailwind CSS. deployed using Netlify. initial artisitic UI design from previous personal Canva website model. initial javascript and component code scaffolds modified and organised with Kimi AI and Claude. clean-up, iterations, personalisation, website content curation, and modifications done by me.